 It also provides insurance such as rental coverage.
 While you’re waiting for your car to be removed from the restaurant’s dining room and kitchen, Root will pay for a rental car.
 They’ll also offer you the option of being reimbursed with rideshares like Lyft.

-A value-added bonus: Root includes roadside assistance with every policy and is available right from the Root app.
+A value-added bonus: Root includes roadside assistance with every policy and is available from the Root app.

-What does Root car insurance not cover?
+What doesn’t Root car insurance cover?

 While Root offers typical types of car insurance, they don’t insure every type of vehicle.
 There is no motorcycle insurance or insurance for all-terrain vehicles, for instance.